terascope/teraslice/docs/packages/data-mate/overview.md

 ### select

-`select(input, args) - Will return true if an object matches the xLucene expression`
+`select(input, context, args) - Will return true if an object matches the xLucene expression`

 `args - {
     query: xLuceneQuery,